About La Parguera

 La Parguera Puerto Rico

-La Parguera, a Caribbean dream, is a small fishing village in the town of Lajas, Puerto Rico; located on the southwest coast of the island.
-La Parguera is one of four areas in Puerto Rico that has a very unique and remarkable night time phenomenon, a Phosphorescent Bay.
-The Bioluminescent Bay is actually made up of two bays, Bahia Monsio Jose and Bahia la Parguera; when the still waters are disturbed they glow with millions of microscopic organisms known as dinoflagellates which sparkle and create a spectacular light show.
-This phenomenon occurs only in tropical areas, typically in mangrove-protected bays such as the one found here at La Parguera.
-Puerto Rico is the only place on the planet that has three sites where you can depend on this phenomenon to occur every night, La Parguera being one of them.
+The fishing village of La Parguera in the town of Lajas, Puerto Rico, is a a dreamy Caribbean destination.
+Located on the southwest coast of the island, La Parguera is one of four areas in Puerto Rico that is near a Bioluminescent Bay.
+The Bioluminescent Bay, or phosphorescent bay, is actually made up of two bays, Bahia Monsio Jose and Bahia la Parguera.
+Visit the bay at night to see a remarkable natural phenomenon as when the still waters are disturbed they glow with millions of microscopic organisms known as dinoflagellates which sparkle and create a spectacular light show.
+This phenomenon occurs only in tropical areas and generally in mangrove-protected bays.
+Puerto Rico is the only place on the planet that has three sites where you can depend on this phenomenon to occur every night, and La Parguera is our favorite.
 The bay is best observed during a dark moonless night.

 The continental shelf that wraps around Puerto Ricos’ southern is closest to shore at La Parguera.
 The coral reefs are considered by many to be the finest and best coral reefs off Puerto Rico; aficionados rank La Parguera among the top dive destinations in the world.
 The waters off the coast of La Parguera are extremely clear, spectacular to say the least; they are free of currents and very warm.
 Daily excursions to ‘The Wall’, a 22 mile coral reef wall, and many of the near by Islands and Cays are available from several dive shops that also rent out equipment.
 La Pared, is some 45 minutes from shore; the wall starts at about 55 ft. of water and drops to just over 1500 ft. at its deepest spot.
 A submerged reef line marks the edge of the shelf beyond which depths of several thousand meters are quickly encountered.
 You may run into Moray Eels (bright green) huge Stingrays and hammerhead sharks if you go deep enough and tunnels that provided breathtaking views, decent to vertical cliffs, and many underwater rarities.
 The most spectacular dive spots are the Black hole, Boya Vieja, Fallen Rock and Los Pinaculos.
 The sights are endless, don’t read about it just come an explore La Parguera.